 Why You Should Buy How to Sell Your Art Online

-A successful, creative life on your own terms. < That sentence is the subtitle to the book.
-Most of the time, when people talk about fine art careers, they are talking about relying on someone else to sell your work for you, and often doing that in a way that undermines the artist’s long term prospects.
-This book is about building art careers that will last long-term, rather than depending on a flash in the pan of promotional success from galleries that aren’t invested in your long term growth as an artist.
+How to live a successful, creative life on your own terms.
+That sentence is the subtitle to the book.
+Most of the time, when people talk about fine art careers, they are talking about relying on someone else to sell your work for you, and often doing that in a way that undermines the artist’s long-term prospects.
+This book is about building art careers that will last long-term, rather than depending on a flash in the pan of promotional success from galleries that aren’t invested in your long-term growth as an artist.

 Stories from artists in the trenches.
 If you’ve been following TAA for more than a few months, you know that we’ve highlighted hundreds of artists from around the world.
 This book is built around those stories.
 We went deeper with a handful of those artists like Gwenn Seemel, Kelly Rae Roberts and Matt Leblanc.
 The book contains an in-depth look at what they’re doing and what lessons you can take away from their business activities.

 Learn to tell your story to the right people at the right time.
 In 7 years of helping other artists sell their art, I have discovered that every piece of art has a story.
 Artists who think their work doesn’t have a story are usually wrong.
 9 months ago, an artist told me that her work didn’t have a story.
 When I told her she was wrong, she got offended.
 Just last week, she emailed me to tell me that I was right, and that she had embraced telling her story and that she was now on a roll, selling 1 – 2 new pieces every day for two weeks.
 This book focuses on helping you understand your own story and tell it in an effective way.